jade710/-hyperpod-mcp-server/src/sagemaker-hyperpod-mcp-server/README.md

 #### `manage_hyperpod_stacks`

-Manages HyperPod CloudFormation stacks with operations for deploying, describing, and deleting HyperPod clusters and their underlying infrastructure. **Note**: Cluster creation typically takes around 30 minutes to complete.
+Provides interface to HyperPod CloudFormation stacks with operations for initiating deployments, describing, and deleting HyperPod clusters and their underlying infrastructure. **Note**: Cluster creation typically takes around 30 minutes to complete.

 Features:

-* Deploys HyperPod clusters using managed CloudFormation templates.
+* Interfaces with HyperPod cluster deployments using the same managed CloudFormation templates as the HyperPod console UI.
 * Allows users to specify parameter override values as a JSON object for more customized HyperPod stack creation.
 * Describes existing HyperPod CloudFormation stacks, providing details like status, outputs, and creation time.
 * Deletes HyperPod CloudFormation stacks and their associated resources, ensuring proper cleanup.
 * Ensures safety by only modifying/deleting stacks that were originally created by this tool.
+* Does not create, modify, or provision CloudFormation templates - only interfaces with existing managed templates.

 Parameters: